 Rugrats was one of Nickelodeon's first and most popular original series, produced by Klasky-Csupo and debuting in 1991.
 Paraphrasing the description at nick.com:Grown-ups act as if babies don't know anything.
 But the fearless, hairless Tommy Pickles and his baby brigade know what's really going on.
 They'd be happy to inform the grown-ups, if they could only understand baby talk.
 For the Rugrats, every day is an adventure, especially if the baby-tossing, doll-torturing 3-year-old Angelica is around.
 Luckily, when the going gets tough, the gang gets going!The rest of Tommy's gang includes:

 Chuckie, his red-headed, bespectacled best friend who is afraid of everything, but nothing more than "the guy on the oatmeal box"

 Twins Phil and Lil who hate it when they get mistaken for each other but love eating worms and mud

 Tommy's last name, Pickles, is sometimes mispronounced in various ways, such as "Peaches" (which becomes a plot point in Angelica Breaks a Leg, mixing up Angelica's X-Ray with that of a football player named Antonio Peaches), and "Pridklers,"

-Aunt Miriam always calls Didi a different name each time, Didi would correct her but she doesn't listen.
+Aunt Miriam calls Didi a different name each time they speak to one another.
 Tommy's uncle Ben keeps calling Stu Mr. Pickles despite being brothers-in-law.
 In the episode featuring how the babies first meet, Chas kept calling Drew Mr. Pickles, but is reminded that they've been friends since their high school days.